-Please note that after having changed the DAC frequency (see the dialog box "Clock" in Fig. 39) due to a measurement switching, the device may need time to stabilize the new frequency.
+Please note that after having changed the DAC frequency (see the dialog box "Clock" in Fig. 42) due to a measurement switching, the device may need time to stabilize the new frequency.
 The time necessary for the stabilization depends on the required frequency precision and, if critical, must be determined experimentally.
-The time constant of the corresponding filter is, however, rather short and the new frequency should be adjusted with a sufficient precision within 1 ms.
+The time constant of the corresponding filter is, however, rather short and the new frequency should be adjusted with a sufficient precision already within 1 ms.

 The measurement-specific setting of the trigger slope in the dialog box "Measurement" (see Fig. 19) does not have any influence on the function of the smart triggering.
 The measurement active at the measurement start, however, must not be set up for manual triggering if the smart triggering mode should be used.
-The manual triggering disables the trigger input, and thus prevents the device from evaluating the duration of trigger pulses.
+The manual triggering disables the trigger input, thus prevents the device from evaluating the duration of trigger pulses.
 Measurements set up for manual triggering are typically suited for diagnostic purposes and can be started by the menu only.
 Nevertheless, if the device switches to a measurement with preset manual triggering, the smart trigger operation will not be disturbed.
 The measurement will be triggered externally and the trigger pulses will be evaluated for smart triggering.

-Tip: Create an auxiliary measurement number 0 without any associated waveform and set the trigger in the dialog box "Measurement" to "default" (see Fig. 19).
+Tip: Create an auxiliary measurement number 0 with any associated waveform and set the trigger in the dialog box "Measurement" to "default" (see Fig. 19).
 Use this measurement as a starting measurement for smart triggering and finish every measurement sequence by switching to this measurement.
 This procedure guarantees that the smart triggering mode will be operating with any trigger settings of other measurements and that the setup necessary for a new measurement sequence will be minimized.
-The user will just need to select the menu item "Measurement" and start the measurement in the dialog box (see Fig. 33).
+The user will just need to select the menu item "Experiment" to open the dialog box "Experiment Control" (see Fig. 35) and send a smart trigger pulse to launch a measurement.